genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test6.md

 39. Which of the following is a virtual machine instance that can be terminated by Compute Engine without warning?

     * A. **A preemptible VM**
+        > A preemptible VM is an instance that you can create and run at a much lower price than normal instances.
+However, Compute Engine might stop (preempt) these instances if it requires access to those resources for other tasks.
+Preemptible instances are excess Compute Engine capacity, so their availability varies with usage.
     * B. A shared-core VM
     * C. A high-cpu VM
     * D. A standard VM